What is Agile project management (APM)?

 The main benefit of getting started with Agile project management is its ability to respond to issues that arise throughout the course of the project.
 Making a necessary change to a project at the right time can save resources and help to deliver a successful project on time and within budget.

 What is Agile project methodology?

 The Agile project methodology breaks projects into small pieces.
-These project pieces are completed in work sessions that are often called sprints.
-Sprints generally run anywhere from a few days to a few weeks.
+These project pieces are completed in sprints that generally run anywhere from a few days to a few weeks.
 These sessions run from the initial design phase to testing and quality assurance (QA).

-The Agile methodology enables teams to release segments as they are completed.
+The Agile methodology enables teams to release segments as they're completed.
 This continuous release schedule enables teams to demonstrate that these segments are successful and, if not, to fix flaws quickly.
-The belief is that this helps reduce the chance of large-scale failures, because there is continuous improvement throughout the project lifecycle.
+The belief is that this helps reduce the chance of large-scale failures because there's continuous improvement throughout the project lifecycle.

 How APM works

 Agile teams build rapid feedback, continuous adaptation and QA best practices into their iterations.
 They adopt practices such as continuous deployment and continuous integration using technology that automates steps to speed up the release and use of products.

 Additionally, Agile project management calls for teams to continuously evaluate time and cost as they move through their work.
 They use velocity, burndown and burnup charts to measure their work instead of using Gantt charts and project milestones to track progress.